Menu

 A popular village is:

 Poste Lafayette: This is the most affluent part of the area and is home to a large expat community that has chosen to live by the sea.
 You will find many villas with private access to the beach.
-As for the climate, although it is sunny most of the time, it is quite windy.
+As for the climate, although sunny most of the time, it is quite windy.

-Turning your house in Mauritius into a home
+Turning your Mauritian house into a home

 When you moved to Mauritius, you probably left behind some of the things that made your house a home.
 To make this new life as sweet and pleasant as possible, the island has no shortage of shops specially dedicated to furnishing, DIY, decoration, etc., such as Macumba Ltd, Espace Maison et Jardin, Teak World, Mr Bricolage, La Foir'Fouille, Roche Bobois and Moodesign.
 If you want to remain eco-friendly while furnishing and decorating your home, The Good Shop is a collaborative initiative, particularly oriented towards the circular economy.
 Three shops have opened so far, in Calebasses, Curepipe and Moka, respectively.